Why This Recipe Works

 Pour sugar syrup onto large marble slab or rimmed baking sheet set over a towel, and let cool until just barely warm, about 25 minutes.
-Using bench scraper, scrape syrup up and over itself.
+Using a bench scraper, scrape syrup up and over itself.
 Continue this motion while moving mass of thickened syrup back and forth across pan.
 Syrup will begin to thicken as it cools.
-Use offset spatula to scrape syrup from bench scraper.
+Use an offset spatula to scrape syrup from bench scraper.
 Continue working fondant until mixture begins to turn from translucent to opaque, about 15 minutes.

 Continue to work mixture back and forth across marble until it begins to thicken considerably, to the point of becoming a thick paste, about 15 minutes more.
-Transfer fondant to small saucepan and set over low heat, stirring until just melted.
+Transfer fondant to a small saucepan and set over low heat, stirring until just melted.
 Remove from heat.

 Place chocolate in heatproof bowl set over pan of barely simmering water.
 Stirring gently, heat until about half of chocolate is melted.
 Remove bowl from heat and continue to stir chocolate until completely melted.